 This leaflet answers some common questions about MabCampath.

 All medicines have risks and benefits.
-Your doctor has weighed the risks of you taking MabCampath against the benefits they expect it will have for you.
+Your Doctor has weighed the risks of you using MabCampath against the benefits they expect it will have for you.

 What MabCampath is used for

 This medicine is an anti-cancer drug used to treat a form of leukaemia known as B cell chronic lymphocytic leukaemia (B-CLL).
 This is a cancer of the type of white blood cells called lymphocytes.

 Patients with B-CLL have too many abnormal lymphocytes, which displace healthy cells in the bone marrow (where most new blood cells are formed) in addition to the blood stream and other organs.
 Without enough healthy blood cells, infections, anaemia, bruising, excessive bleeding or even organ failure can result.

 MabCampath is a monoclonal antibody that specifically recognises and binds to a unique protein located on the surface of abnormal lymphocytes.

 After binding, MabCampath destroys the abnormal lymphocytes, which are then gradually removed from the body by normal biological processes.